 Testosterone Replacement Therapy (TRT) Linked to Cardiac Risks

-The testosterone supplement industry has grown by leaps and bounds in recent years, and many experts believe it will become a $5 billion industry by 2017.
+The testosterone supplement industry has grown by leaps and bounds in recent years.
 In commercials and internet campaigns, middle aged men are being told that low testosterone levels may be the cause of their physical and emotional problems.

 Questioning one’s manhood has become a strategic marketing gimmick, with billions of dollars in profits to show for it.
 But while taking TRT products like AndroGel may restore your lost masculinity, new research indicates it may come at the expense of your health.

-A study published in the November 2013 edition of the Journal of the American Medical Association (JAMA) indicated that testosterone treatment correlated with an increased risk of cardiac complications like:
+A study published in the November 2013 edition of the Journal of the American Medical Association (JAMA) indicated that testosterone treatment was linked to an increased risk of cardiac complications like: